How do I find my IP address for Remote Desktop?

 The answer is YES!
 You can use the third-party remote desktop software AnyViewer, which is much easier to use compared to Remote Desktop.
 It has multiple advantages over RDP.

-- It can be used on two devices that are on different networks without setting up port forwarding or using a VPN.
+No extra configuration: It can be used to connect two devices that are on different networks without setting up port forwarding or using a VPN.

-- It supports devices running multiple Windows versions, including Windows 10 Home Edition, while RDP can’t be used to connect to Windows 10 Home Edition (some other editions as well).
+Compatibility: It supports multiple Windows versions, including Windows 10 Home Edition, while RDP can’t be used to connect to Windows 10 Home Edition.

-Note: To connect to your computer in privacy mode (the remote computer screen is black and the physical keyboard and mouse are disabled), you need to upgrade to advanced editions.
-After upgrading, you also can enjoy better image quality and manage more devices.
+✍ Note: To connect to your computer in privacy mode (the remote computer screen is black and the physical keyboard and mouse are disabled), you need to upgrade to advanced editions.
+After upgrading, you also can enjoy other rights, including assigning more devices for one-click access, controlling more computers from one computer at the same time, enjoying high-qaulity image, etc.

 Conclusion